 The Kiwi is a flightless bird native to the Land of the Long White Cloud, also known as New Zealand.
 Their name originates from the Maori language and replicates the male Kiwi's cry at the time of the mating season.
-With long beaks and small bodies, the Kiwi make for cute looking birds.
-But that does not make them the ideal candidate for a house pet
+With long beaks and small bodies, the Kiwis are cute looking birds.
+However, that does not make them the ideal candidate for a house pet.

-Amazing pet Kiwis belong to the Apterygidae family native to New Zealand.
+Kiwis belong to the Apterygidae family native to New Zealand.
 These birds lay eggs larger than their body size.
-This cute, endangered bird is friendly and there are give species namely:
+This beautiful and endangered bird has different species, they are the following:

 - The Little Spotted